DoSomething/gambit-adapters/README.md

 Install Node, ngrok, and the Heroku toolbelt.

-Next, clone this repository and create a `.env` file with the [Client ID, Client Secret](https://api.slack.com/apps/A4HJDDLUQ/general), and [Bot User Access Token](https://api.slack.com/apps/A4HJDDLUQ/oauth) for our "Slothbot Dev" Slack app.
+Next, clone this repository and create a `.env` file with the [Client ID, Client Secret](https://api.slack.com/apps/A4HJDDLUQ/general), and [Bot User Access Token](https://api.slack.com/apps/A4HJDDLUQ/oauth) for our "Slothbot Dev" Slack app, and the settings for our the Slothbot Contentful space.

 To run Slothbot locally, execute `heroku local` from your Slothbot directory.
 The `@slothbot-dev` Slack bot user should appear online.
 Messages received by the `@slothbot-dev` bot will be sent to your local Slothbot instance.